xemantic/shader-web-background/README.md

 [WebGLRenderingContext.uniform](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/uniform)
 documentation.

-Let's assume you want to provide your shader with a time value measured in seconds since the moment the page was loaded.
+Let's assume that you want to provide your shader with a time value measured in seconds since the moment the page was loaded.
 First define a uniform in the `image` shader: